CBR Fellows

 • To complete a series of structured activities that guide you through the process of writing 3 short pieces about your CBR project.
 These should be polished pieces that could be integrated in a scholarly journal article, conference presentation, and/or funding application.

-Applications are due by May 5, 2023 and are open now.
+Applications are due by April 12, 2024 and will open soon.
 Applications will include the following elements:

 • Student information questions (enter answers to the questions on form)